23-Year-Old Defenseman – Edmonton Oilers

 Signed a three-year, entry level contract with the Islanders in August of 2012.

-Reinhart was sent down to Bakersfield of the AHL on Monday.
+Reinhart was reassigned to AHL Bakersfield on Sunday.

 To instantly reveal our fantasy analysis of every player – including Griffin Reinhart – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Griffin Reinhart: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks

 There was no outlook written for Griffin Reinhart.

 Reinhart, the fourth overall pick in the 2012 NHL Entry Draft, was dealt from the Islanders to the Oilers in June.
 After being passed up by several defensive prospects in his old organization.
 Reinhart could find new life in the Edmonton system, which still has deep needs on the blue line.
 Reinhart could claim an NHL role right away with the Oilers, but he's still raw and will likely have his ups and downs, which could result in inconsistent minutes this season.